 Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
 Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and staff.
-Feedback on performance and progression is collected via our Snapshot tool, a simple, mobile-enabled technology.
-We also have a digital tool for providing upward feedback to more senior staff, which is in addition to the Leadership in Quality survey.
+During the year, we upgraded our system of capturing performance feedback to the new global PwC Feedback Exchange tool, allowing for multi-direction feedback, aligned to the PwC Professional framework.
 Ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, and bring their best to our clients and firm.